 \section{Introduction}

 A real polynomial $f\in\R[\x]=\R[x_1,\ldots,x_n]$ is called a {\em nonnegative polynomial} if its evaluation on every real point is nonnegative.
-All of nonnegative polynomials form a convex cone, denoted by PSD.
-Certifying nonnegativity of polynomials is a central problem of real algebraic geometry and has a deep connection with polynomial optimization.
-A classical approach for handling this problem is sum of squares (SOS) decompositions.
-From the perspective of computation, checking whether a polynomial is a sum of squares boils down to a semidefinite programming (SDP) problem involving a positive semidefinite matrix of size $\binom{n+d}{d}$, where $n$ is the number of variables and $2d$ is the degree of the polynomial \cite{pa,pa1}.
-Hence, the size of the corresponding SDP problem grows rapidly with $n,d$ increasing, which greatly limits the scalability of this approach given the current state of SDP solvers.
+All nonnegative polynomials form a convex cone, denoted by PSD.
+Certifying nonnegativity of multivariate polynomials is a central problem of real algebraic geometry and also has a deep connection with polynomial optimization.
+A classical approach for handling this problem is using sum of squares (SOS) decompositions.
+From the perspective of computation, checking whether a polynomial is a sum of squares boils down to a semidefinite program (SDP) involving a positive semidefinite matrix of size $\binom{n+d}{d}$, where $n$ is the number of variables and $2d$ is the degree of the polynomial \cite{pa}.
+Hence, the size of the corresponding SDP problem grows combinatorially with $n,d$, which greatly limits the scalability of this approach given the current state of SDP solvers.

-The concept of sums of nonnegative circuit polynomials recently introduced by Iliman and Wolff in \cite{iw} is a substitute of sums of squares of polynomials to represent nonnegative polynomials.
-A polynomial $f$ is called a {\em circuit polynomial} if it is of the form